2012: My First Year As A Californian

 Back to reality:

 I'd like to say it was all her fault and that I tried my best to appease her ridiculously high standards...so I will, because that is the truth.
-I even contacted her months later because of the aforementioned lingering influence (I got addicted to the idea of her, addictions don't fade overnight, ya know, just ask Lindsay Lohan.), only to discover nothing had changed.
-I can't hold a grudge and believe fate probably did me a huge favor, but I'll be damned if that girl didn't stir up some strong feelings, some thought long dead, in me, and though I will never see her again, I often think about how she is and if she found her impossibly perfect man.
+I even contacted her months later because of the aforementioned lingering influence (I got addicted to the idea of her, addictions don't fade overnight, you know, just ask Lindsay Lohan.), only to discover nothing had changed.
+I can't hold a grudge and I believe fate probably did me a huge favor, but I'll be damned if that girl didn't stir up some strong feelings.

 I discovered a group of folks that got together once a week in Long Beach and played board games at a local coffee house.
 I joined the group and that is where I met most of the friends I have today, one year later.
 Eventually the majority of the group abandoned the game night concept, but I stayed and to this day I have become it's official organizer even though I don't get paid jack shit.
 Oh well, I continue to meet friends and I am really not complaining.

-In February, I met another girl through online means and we seemed to hit it off.
-However, she was Jewish and, although she had no desire to date a Jewish man, she was constantly fretting about how her parents would react.
+In February of 2012, I met another girl through online means and we seemed to hit it off.
+However, she was Jewish and, although she had no desire to date a Jewish man, she was constantly fretting about how her parents would react to my decidedly non-Jewishness.
 This was an odd contradiction in terms that I should have paid more attention to as it did cause some problems.
 We lasted about a month together, and ended things more or less mutually.
 She thought I was moving too fast, and I thought she was genuinely paranoid (She believed putting her cell phone in her pocket would give her cancer, like immediately).
 It was a good decision to end things when they did and I hope she is doing well and cancer-free.
 I stopped online dating for a while and just felt content to go it alone for another stretch of time.

 Come March, I finally got a job with my former company, after much prodding.
 I settled right back into the same position I had in WA, and just about all of my new coworkers were friendly and easy-to-get-along with.
 The commute was a killer though and I eventually moved out of crazy Catlady McGuanopants' house and into my own apartment in Hawthorne, which is in the South Bay area of Los Angeles.
 It's a dump.
 But it is located very close to many places that aren't dilapidated shitholes, so that's nice.
 I claimed the commute and gas prices as the reason I moved to the cat lady but the main reason is, and always was, to get the everloving hell out of that soul-draining environment.

 April saw the debut of my karaoke addiction, much to the chagrin of anyone within earshot.
-I never did have aspirations of drunken onstage singing glory, but one night, during a friend's birthday celebration, I was watching the people get up and do their thing and I thought I'd browse the song list catalog for funsies.
+I never did have aspirations of drunken onstage singing glory, but one night, during a friend's birthday celebration, I was watching the people get up and do their thing and I thought I'd browse the song list catalog, for funsies.
 To my eternal surprise and delight, I came across a few selections from my all-time favorite band, Rise Against (NOT to be confused with Rage Against The Machine, a common mistake I have noticed.)
 I remember instantly thinking to myself, "Holy crap, I am going to do karaoke."
-I had to, I owed it to the band to butcher their songs onstage after consuming copious amounts of alcohol!
+I had to!
+I owed it to the band to butcher their songs onstage after consuming copious amounts of alcohol!
 And butcher I did.
-I went up there riding a sweet ass buzz and I just let loose on that stage.
-Upon viewing the video afterward, I feel I owe an apology to the band and to ever able bodied patron of the bar that evening.
+I went up there riding a sweet-ass buzz and I just let loose on that stage.
+Upon viewing the video afterward, I feel I owe an apology to the band and to every able-bodied patron of the bar that evening.
 When I sing, angels die, and I am obliged to say that entire legions of seraphs have fallen by my voice due to my newly discovered karaoke addiction.
 My bad.

 I'm not sure why I continue to do karaoke knowing just how bad I am, but I do it anyway.
-If ye be brave enough to subject your eardrums to the horrors, here is a link to my karaoke debut, matey.
+If ye be brave enough to subject your eardrums to the horrors, here is a link to my karaoke debut.
 Ye have been warned.

 Assuming you still have the will to live after viewing that, let's move on.

 In May, I reunited with my family in Vegas for my little brother's 21st birthday.
 I didn't think I'd like Vegas much because I don't gamble (with money anyway; with people's lives....that's another story, muahahaha!) but I freakin' love Vegas EXCEPT for the blistering desert heat that Hell itself would be envious of!
-Holy crap, it's hot and I spent 3 days and nights swimming in my own clothes, which were permanently attached to my body.
-Thank God, Buddha, Tom Cruise, or whoever for air conditioning, which I did not have the honor of receiving until day 4 of my 5 day trip.
+Holy crap, it's hot, and I spent 3 days and nights swimming in my own clothes, which are now permanently attached to my body.
+Thank God, Buddha, Tom Cruise, or whomever for air conditioning, which I did not have the honor of receiving until day 4 of my 5 day trip.
 It was good to see the fam though, for the most part.

 Around July, I was ready to pursue my dreams of law enforcement.
 I had beefed up (sorta) and had studied all I needed to know for the preliminary exams.
 I passed my first written test for the LAPD and entered into their pre-academy training program while prepping for the next step, the Background Interview.
 Holy assballs, I hate that background interview!
 The LAPD, I discovered, is still one of the strictest agencies regarding past marijuana use.
 I smoked a lot of weed in high school, which I honestly admitted to, and thought I was safe because I stopped doing it 12 years ago.
 The LAPD said "Nope!
 You smoked marijuana before, so you can't be a cop."
 Then they raspberried me, "pllllllpppt!"

 I was advised by the recruiters to try another, smaller agency like Long Beach, Torrance, El Segundo, pretty much anywhere outside of LA.
 If I could get on there, which was far more likely, I could eventually request a transfer into LAPD.
-So I applied to other agencies and was disheartened to discover that the competition was STIFF, and that the openings were few and far between.
-Determined not to be deterred, I pressed on until I visited LA County Jail in November and witnessed many different officers being absolutely horrible to every inmate, even the ones who were respectful and cooperative.
+So I applied to other agencies and was disheartened to discover that the competition was stiff, and that the openings were few and far between.
+Determined not to be deterred, I pressed on until I visited LA County Jail in November and witnessed many different officers being absolutely fucking horrible to every inmate, even the ones who were respectful and cooperative.
 These weren't the cops I wanted to be, these people were acting more like, dare I say it, Nazis!
 I realized that the job does this to people and, along with all the other knowledge I had gained from my experiences, I realized that this was not for me.
-The only reason I wanted to be a cop was to help people and use my observational and logic skill to use in homicide investigations.
+The only reason I wanted to be a cop was to help people and use my observational and deductive skills in homicide investigations.
 The epiphany hit me like a ton of bricks and I made the hard decision to abandon this goal and pursue new avenues.
 It took me four long years of hard work to have it all end like this, but it's okay.
 I feel confident about my future still and look forward to the next big adventure.
-Now, if you feel bad for me and wish to ease my suffering via monetary donations, please send a personal check or money to.....
+I've narrowed the possibilities to either a filmmaker or freelance unlicensed unicorn therapist.

 Things with her lasted a bit over a month and then just went south.
 Quickly.

 She developed a sudden and rapid disinterest in me for reasons that were never fully explained.
-I treated her great, we had an awesome rapport, and her kids freakin' loved me and I thought they were amazing kids too.
+I treated her great, we had an awesome rapport, and her kids freakin' loved me.
 But alas it wasn't enough, for reasons I still don't know.

 It dawned on me soon after why I didn't immediately go for her in the first place; I have no business dating a single mother of not one, but THREE children.
-I am emotionally mature enough to have kids and I know I'd be a great dad, but I also want to travel the world, have the freedom to take a gal out and do whatever we want without needing a babysitter, and I want to have kids of my own someday and after three kids, a woman isn't as likely to have more, or even afford more.
+I am emotionally mature enough to have kids and I know I'd be a great dad, but I also want to travel the world, have the freedom to take my gal out and do whatever we want without needing a babysitter, and I want to have kids of my own someday.
+Honestly, after three kids, this woman isn't likely to have more.
 I also realized that she had deep emotional scars that I was not able to help her with.
 So that didn't work out and we tried to just be friends but that was almost worse than dating her for some reason, and she just ignored my existence the last time I tried to contact her.
 Which is absolutely fine by me, I don't miss having her around at all because we never got that close to begin with.
 I just miss the kids and I hope they are thriving.

 I testify to my dying day that I did nothing sleazy, illegal, or detestable to earn such loathing.
 These were all just ridiculously bad personality clashes.
 Three timeless tales of me "looking for love in all the wrong places."